 In this framework the conference will for better integrated river basin management showcase and discuss the realisation of new river restoration initiatives and approaches on a focused number of river restoration themes; urban resilience, sustainable land use and hydropower, hydro-morphological continuity, fish migration and ecological and economical benefits.

-The conference is organised by ECRR and the SEE River project.
+The ERRC 2014 conference in Vienna is organised by ECRR and the SEE River project.

 The ECRR is a European network consisting of national centres and individual members bound by their mission to enhance and promote river restoration best practice throughout greater Europe.

 The ECRR counteracts the threats to natural riverine habitats by fostering the establishment of national river restoration networks, and by disseminating information on river restoration through the website, the newsletter and by organising events like the European River Restoration Conference.

 The SEE River project involves a lot of different partners from many countries.
 The aims of the projet is the development of diferent approaches about the topic of corridor management.
 The central goal is to include and engage stakeholders of currently 6 international rivers in South East Europe.
 The project is co-funded by EU means from the Territorial Cooperation Programm South East Europe.

 The 5th confere was held in 2013 in Vienna, Austria, from the 11-13 September.
 It was organized by the European Centre for River Restoration (ECRR), with the support of RESTORE partners and the International Commision for the Protection of the Danube River (ICPDR).

 Another important event in the support of rivers was the „Flussgipfel“ – On https://riverwatch.eu/de/content/flussgipfel you find information about the event and project.

 This informational webpage about the ERRC 2014 in Vienna is hosted and supported by https://www.kreditvergleich-oesterreich.at – an informational webprojekt about loans in Austria.